How to Apply

 TCC Faculty & Staff

 Click here to download the STUDENT SCHOLARSHIP INFO FLYER

-Division Recipient Award Report - Art, GED, Model UN
+Division Recipient Award Report - Art & Model UN

 Divisions who have completed scholarship awarding with funds transferred must complete and submit a RECIPIENT AWARD REPORT FORM at the close of each academic semester.